dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 --------------------------- | -----------
 `getToolbarControlsLeft()`  | Calling this method returns an `ObservableList` of `ToolbarItems`.
 Adding items to the list will automatically create a toolbar between the `Tab` and the module content and adds the items on the left side
 `getToolbarControlsRight()` | Calling this method returns an `ObservableList` of `ToolbarItems`.
 Adding items to the list will automatically create a toolbar between the `Tab` and the module content and adds the items on the right side
-`close()`                   | Will immediately close the module, ignoring the module lifecycle
+`close()`                   | Will immediately close the module, ignoring the [Module Lifecycle](#module-lifecycle)

 # Using the Components
 ## ToolbarItem
-Definition and behaviour of TBI
+The `Toolbar items` which can be set in the toolbars of either the workbench or the module are styled and behave differently based on their content.
+If for example the item contains a `String` as text and a `MenuItem` it is automatically assumed that the styling and behaviour of a `MenuButton` is needed.
+If on the other hand only an `IconView` is defined, it is assumed, the behaviour of a `Label` is desired.

+Adding different attributes to the `ToolbarItem` results in different outcomes:

 <table>
     <tr>